-Keble College was established to extend access to Oxford University, and it remains true to that founding vision.
-The college’s central aim is to foster the highest academic achievement for all its students, from all backgrounds and every corner of the globe.
+Keble College was originally established to extend access to Oxford University, and it remains true to that founding vision.
+We aim to foster the highest academic achievement for all our students, from all backgrounds and every corner of the globe.
 We are a large college with our undergraduate facilities on one main site.
 Our size allows us to have at least two fellows (tutors) in all our main subjects, which means our students can always get the academic support they need.

 Read more on the college website.

 …an extremely warm and welcoming community.
 I never feel out of place as an international student and have found my second home here.

 …one of the most welcoming environments in Oxford and a truly wonderful place to live!